joziasmartini/javascript-studies/README.md

 Cash register drawer function that accepts purchase price (price), payment (cash), and cash-in-drawer (cid) arguments.

 ## chaostruct-cipher
-Idealized by me, it is an algorithm that encrypts strings by adding chaos variants in vowels.
+Idealized by me, is an algorithm that encrypts strings by adding chaos variants in vowels.